 Money Management & The Bible

-Where do material blessings come from?
+Where do material blessings come from and what does The Bible say about money?
 Deuteronomy 8:18. “remember the Lord your God, for it is He who gives you the ability to produce wealth.”

 Can money get in the way of more important things?
 Jeremiah 9:23-24.

-Wealth can become the center of our life and take God’s place.
+Wealth can become the centre of our life and take God’s place.

 “This is what the Lord says: “Let not the wise man boast of his wisdom or the strong man boast of his strength or the rich man boast of his riches, but let him who boasts boast about this: that he understands and knows Me, that I am the Lord, who exercises kindness, justice and righteousness on earth, for in these I delight,” declares the Lord.”